Abdy01/DVWA-Walkthrough/Authorisation-Bypass/README.md

 But only the GET request was restricted, the update functionality still work.

-Another attack that you can used in other exercises would be to rewrite other user's information, such as password:
+Another attack that you can use in other exercises would be to rewrite other user's information, such as password:
 ```json
 {
 	"id":5,"first_name":"Bob",